Office of Admissions 423.869.6280

 LMU English majors develop the kinds of crucial skills that prepare them for successful careers in an almost unlimited number of professions.
 Why is the English major so versatile?
 It is because the abilities and talents students develop as an English major are more valuable to employers and professional schools than any specialized knowledge.
 Employers can easily train people to perform specific tasks for specific jobs.
 But what they are really looking for are the kinds of valuable competencies that are developed only through careful reading and writing.
 LMU English majors are forceful problem solvers; they are able to summarize and clarify ideas; and they are persuasive, independent, and creative thinkers.

 Each spring students in the English honor society, Sigma Tau Delta, lead discussion panels and deliver papers at the society's regional and national conferences.
-The Department also publishes a literary journal, The Emancipator, in which students’ work, starting in 2007, will appear alongside that of writing solicited from nationally recognized poets and fiction writers.
+The Department also publishes a literary journal, The Emancipator, in which students’ work appears alongside that of writing solicited from nationally recognized poets and fiction writers.

 Four Year Plans